benomahony/52sidehustles/docs/sidehustles/week02.md

 So here is the resulting gig: [I will create, review and edit your software engineering CV](https://www.fiverr.com/benomahony007/create-review-and-edit-your-software-engineering-cv)

+To make this a bit more easy I also looked into [LaTeX CVs](https://github.com/posquit0/Awesome-CV)

 ## Results

 - Revenue: £X